 Hungry for more?
 Chow down on these:

-Bread Stuffing with Bacon, Apples, Sage, and Caramelized Onions Recipe © 2009 Editors at America's Test Kitchen.
+Bread Stuffing with Bacon and Apples Recipe © 2009 Editors at America's Test Kitchen.
 Photo © 2009 Carl Tremblay.
 All rights reserved.